radu-lefter/note-organizer/documentation.md

 I have organized my code in branches so that I could implement every new feature separately from the main code, merging it with the master branch only once I was sure the whole program was working fine.

-![A screenshot of a computer screen

-Description automatically generated](Aspose.Words.3191e3ca-3a6f-4db2-b234-0a147e797c7c.002.png)

-Fig. 2 Branch integration

 **Evaluation methods**